handsontable/handsontable/docs/next/guides/columns/column-summary.md

 ## Basic setup

-To initialize the `columnSummary` plugin, set a `columnSummary` property in your Handsontable instance's `settings` object.
+To initialize the `ColumnSummary` plugin, set a `columnSummary` property in your Handsontable instance's `settings` object.

 Declare the `columnSummary` property as an array of objects, where each object represents a single endpoint, i.e. the "output" cell or a single calculation.